Click Net Price Calculator to get the estimated cost of attending Morton College in the current year.

 Department of Education, the following circumstances do not determine your

-If you wish to appeal your dependency status, download the Dependency Override Appeal Form and follow the submission instructions on the form.
+If you wish to appeal your dependency status, follow the submission instructions on the form.

 Special Circumstances Appeal

-A family’s 2013 total income is used to determine eligibility for a student’s financial need on the 2014-2015 FAFSA.
-However, since there may be circumstances that could drastically change a family’s financial situation, we may use your family’s expected 2014 income to determine your Pell grant eligibility calculation in such cases.
+A family’s prior year income is used to determine eligibility for a student’s financial need on the current FAFSA.
+However, since there may be circumstances that could drastically change a family’s financial situation, we may use your family’s expected income to determine your Pell grant eligibility calculation in such cases.
 Income must have decreased by 10% to complete this appeal.

-If you wish to appeal your financial aid status, download the Special Circumstances Appeal Form and follow the submission instructions on the form.
+For the 2014-2015 academic year, if you wish to appeal your financial aid status, please download the 2014-2015 Special Circumstance Appeal form (PDF) and follow the submission instructions.

 Federal regulations require students to maintain